L3pu5/SimpleSternia/README.md

      'ABILITY'    := The name of the ability used.
      'SKILLSET'   := The skillset the ability belongs to.
      'VICTIM'     := The recipient of the attack or 'you'.
-     All other elements are echo'd literally
+     'LIMB'       := The limb if given, otherwise "" All other elements are echo'd literally
      this allows you to control colour with <green>ATTACKER<yellow>  to make attacker green and the following yellow.
      At this time, SimpleSternia does not intend to gag melds.